Sarjuuk/aowow/README.md

 Q: How can i get the modelviewer to work?
 A: You can't anymore.
 Wowhead switched from Flash to WebGL (as they should) and moved or deleted the old files in the process.

+Q: I'm getting random javascript errors!
+A: Some server configurations or external services (like Cloudflare) come with modules, that automaticly minify js and css files.
+Sometimes they break in the process.
+Disable the module in this case.

 ## Thanks